Parliamentary initiatives

 Deeds, not words.
 Remove the household fee for radio and television

-18.4278 - Interpellation Anita Fetz
+18.4278 - Interpellation NC Anita Fetz

 Are direct licensing agencies for concerts legal in Switzerland?

-18.404 - Parliamentary initiative NR Natalie Rickli
+18.404 - Parliamentary initiative NC Natalie Rickli

 Deeds, not words.
 Reduce household fee for radio and television to CHF 300

-18.3070 – Motion SR Beat Vonlanthen
+18.3070 – Motion SC Beat Vonlanthen

 A sound and forward-looking media policy to support the diversity of Swiss media